aktham2/quadrotor_auto-tracking/README.md

 ## quadrotor_auto-tracking
 A program for autonomous flight of a quadrotor based on (red) object tracking.
-Face tracking is supported although this requires a more powerful computer.
+Face tracking is supported although this requires a more powerful computer than object tracking for robustness.

-Run ballMain.py to do tracking of a red object, using openCV.
+Run ballMain.py to do find and track a red object.

-Run main.py to track a face using dlib, a machine learning python module.
+Run main.py to do face-recognition and tracking.

 ### System:
 - 250 mm size quadrotor